sophieKaelin/Movie-Town/README.md

 ### Back End

+Backend code was completed using axios and http requests to communicate with the  MongoDB database, which relies on node.js and express.
+Below is an outline of each feature.

+-   `Nodejs and Express via ./server/server.js`
+	Node.js and Express as the web server platform. nodemon was used during development to automatically restart the server when changes were made.
+This was only used during development, as no changes are being made to server code after publishing.

+-   `Axios via ./src/axiosServices/reviewServices.js && ./src/axiosServices/userServices.js`
+	The axios library provides communication between the browser and the server.
+Requests for data from the server ares split into requests for the reviews and requests for the users.
+Requests were written based on data that was needed for the MVP, including post, put, and delete.
+Requests including post and delete use general URL paths to access and modify data. post requests were split into multiple requests, depending on what was being modified.
+These can be distinguished by their URL's.
+These functions are mostly accessed in the main App.js file, but are sometimes accessed directly in a component file.
+Axios is imported into these files.

+-   `REST HTTP API requests via ./server/api.js`
+	HTTP requests are grouped based on wether the interact with data pertaining to reviews, users, or user login.
+The api router uses express to communicate with the database.
+Most requests that would be needed are accounted for, including GET, POST, DELETE, and PUT based on the data as a group or individual data pieces based on ID.

 #### _Database_
 We have used a MongoDB database to store all user and review information.
 The two schemas are as follows: